jaimetur/PhotoMigrator/help/gpth_process_explanations/01_GPTH_fix_incorrect_file_extension.md

 - Gracefully handles filesystem permission errors
 - Logs warnings for files that cannot be processed
 - Continues processing other files when individual failures occur
-- Provides detailed error messages for troubleshootin
+- Provides detailed error messages for troubleshooting